jonyeru23/astro_summer_project/README.md

 further explanations are in the Readme.md files in the folders and the files themselfs.

 I wish you luck! and hope you get to the true answer regarding this supernova!

+Important - using pysynphot is a real pain in the ass.

+you need to download a lot of files just like they say and set an ENVIRONMENT variable accordingly.
+When you run it on the nove, you need to set the environment variable every time you run it.
+My recomendation is to download all the files in a place you can find them easily and put the command to set the environment variable there as well.
+Link to installing pysynphot: https://pysynphot.readthedocs.io/en/latest/